NextGenSoftwareUK/zypherpunk/README.md

 ## Overview

-The **Zypherpunk Wallet** is a comprehensive privacy-first wallet solution built on the OASIS platform.
+**Zephyr** is a comprehensive privacy-first wallet solution built on the OASIS platform.
 It provides a unified interface for managing assets across multiple privacy-focused blockchains, with built-in support for private bridges, stablecoin minting, and advanced privacy features.

 **Built for:** [Zypherpunk Hackathon](https://zypherpunk.xyz/) (Nov 12 - Dec 1, 2025)